 Delegates are elected or appointed to attend the Assembly as a representative of a regional Yale Club, a Yale College class, a graduate or professional school alumni association, or a shared interest group.
 In addition, there are other volunteer leaders who serve as ex officio delegates, as well as “At-Large” delegates who represent alumni outside of these constituencies.

-On the Thursday of Assembly weekend, delegates attend informational and educational sessions organized around a theme, usually a particular aspect of Yale life: the theme for 2012, for example, was “Answering the Call to Service: Alumni Volunteers in the Global Community.”
+On the Thursday of Assembly weekend, delegates attend informational and educational sessions organized around a theme, usually a particular aspect of Yale life: the theme for 2013, for example, was “New Haven at 375: Celebrating a Remarkable City.”
 Sessions on Friday are focused on leadership development, and generally feature small-group breakouts and hands-on sessions designed to be useful to the delegates in their volunteer capacities.
 The Yale Medal Dinner in Commons takes place on Thursday night in odd-numbered years, on Friday night in even-numbered years.
 On Saturday, the AYA hosts a special Alumni Village tailgate event at the Yale Bowl preceding the football game.

 Specific Assembly schedule information is sent to all delegates in the early fall.
 It is also available on-line through a link on this website once it has been sent out.
 For more information on the Assembly prior to then, contact Bob Bonds ’71 at firstname.lastname@example.org.